thelovelab/tximeta/inst/script/derivedTxome.knit.md

 ```

 To make this quantification reproducible, we make a
-`derivedTxome` object which records key information about the
+`derivedTxome` which records key information about the
 source of the transcripts FASTA file, and the location of the
 transcripts relative to a genome (GTF), it also records the signature
 of the derived transcriptome that was computed by *Salmon* during the